 In international studies on the domains of mentoring, compassion consistently appears as a key learning factor and one of the core values of effective mentoring behaviors.
 When mentors provide balanced, constructive criticism from mentors may lead to positive outcomes by reinforcing resilience and confidence in mentees

 Consistency and follow-through are essential to successful mentoring.
 Commitment from both sides ensures progress, builds accountability, and nurtures long-term development.
+Executive mentoring, small business mentoring programs, and business mentoring for women all rely on consistent commitment from participants.

 Suggestions to Reinforce Commitment: